dtudk/pythonsupport-page/docs/internal/piwik_tutorial.rst

 4. Analyze custom event in goals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Another way to analyze how many people clicked on the download button is to setup a goal.
+Another way to analyze how many people clicked on the download button is to use a goal.
 A goal is intended for events on the site that are of special interest.
 An example could
 be a person sining up for a newsletter or completes a purchase.
+A goal gives better analytics
+per default.

 To setup a goal go to ( Analytics / Goals ) and click the "Add a goal" button.